 Jessie received her nursing degree from New England Baptist Hospital School of Nursing.
 She has served as CEO of Community Home Health since 1998.
 Prior to that, she held the role of executive director for the Visiting Nurse Association of North Central Indiana, directing 50 percent growth in the home health care agency in less than two years.
+Jessie received the 2014 Inspire Award from College Mentors for Kids, health & health sciences category.
 In 2006, Jessie won the "Norah J. McFarland" award for leadership, integrity, community service, sensitivity to client’s needs, action on the behalf of homecare, interaction with other providers and statesmanship from the Indiana Association for Home & Hospice Care, Inc. Jessie is also Community Health Network's chief of integration.

 Jessie is active in the community, serving on the Hutson School Board, the Indianapolis Discovery Network for Dementia Board and LPN Advisory Board.
 She is also a member of the Society for Nursing Excellence.

 Jessie is also a wife and mother.
 She is married to Daniel Westlund and they have three sons who are also married and live in the area.
 They also enjoy the new additions to their family, their grandchildren.
 Jessie holds family values very dear and works to maintain a healthy balance of career and family.

 Dale Theobald, Ph.D., M.D.

 Senior medical director, Community Home Health